pelias/documentation/installing.md

 ### Install Elasticsearch

-Other than requiring Elasticsearch 1.7, nothing special in the Elasticsearch setup is required for Pelias, so please refer to the [official 1.7 install docs](https://www.elastic.co/guide/en/elasticsearch/reference/1.7/setup.html).
+Other than requiring Elasticsearch 2.3, nothing special in the Elasticsearch setup is required for Pelias, so please refer to the [official 2.3 install docs](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/setup.html).

-Newer versions of Elasticsearch are not supported.
+Older versions of Elasticsearch are not supported.

 Make sure Elasticsearch is running and connectable, and then you can continue with the Pelias specific setup and importing.
 Using a plugin like [head](https://mobz.github.io/elasticsearch-head/) or [Marvel](https://www.elastic.co/products/marvel) can help monitor Elasticsearch as you import data.

-If you're using a terminal, you can also search and/or monitor Elasticsearch using their [APIs.](https://www.elastic.co/guide/en/elasticsearch/reference/1.7/api-conventions.html)
+If you're using a terminal, you can also search and/or monitor Elasticsearch using their [APIs.](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/api-conventions.html)

 **Note:** On large imports, Elasticsearch can be very sensitive to memory issues.
 Be sure to modify it's [heap size](https://www.elastic.co/guide/en/elasticsearch/guide/1.x/heap-sizing.html) from the default confiration to something more appropriate to your machine.